Virtual Reality for Environmental Sustainability: A Report

 Authors: Professor Joost Raessens and Professor Thomas Bjørner

-This report demonstrates how VR can help learners and audiences understand environmental issues at emotional, experiential, and conceptual levels while offering guidance for socially and ecologically responsible use.
+This report demonstrates how VR can help learners and audiences understand environmental issues at emotional, experiential, and conceptual levels, while also offering guidance for socially and ecologically responsible use.
+Addressing these issues requires collaboration between researchers, industry practitioners, educators, cultural institutions, and policymakers.
+We therefore encourage readers of this report to get in touch with us to discuss this further.

 Previous